MichaeeelJi/Tennis-Playstyle-Classification/README.md

 The model performance is evaluated using Mean Squared Error (MSE) and R-squared (R²) score.
 Cross-validation techniques, including k-fold cross-validation and leave-one-out cross-validation, are employed to ensure the model's generalizability.

-## Usage

-To use the model:

-1. Load the trained model using `joblib.load()`.
-2. Provide the input features for a new player.
-3. Use the `predict()` method to get the predicted play style probabilities.

 ## Dependencies